 But during an intense ride, plain water doesn’t have the component to replace what you’re sweating out.
 That’s why cyclists rely on hydration drinks.

-The Best Drinks for Hydration
+The Best Hydration Drink for Cycling

 As mentioned above, when it comes to replenishing lost minerals and salts, you’re looking for an electrolyte hydration drink.
 Often, they come in tablet form that you can toss into a water bottle.
 Let’s look at the most popular hydration drinks on the market.